Kantaiko/Controllers/docs/another-features.md

-Each attribute can implement `IControllerDesignPropertyProvider`, `IEndpointDesignPropertyProvider` or `IParameterDesignPropertyProvider` interfaces to provide some metadata that will be available in the `Properties` dictionary at design stage (when endpoint matcher and middleware factories are called) .
+Each attribute can implement `IControllerDesignPropertyProvider`, `IEndpointDesignPropertyProvider` or `IParameterDesignPropertyProvider` interfaces to provide some metadata that will be available in the `Properties` dictionary-like object at design stage (when endpoint matcher and middleware factories are called) .

 There are also some auxiliary properties that can override the parameter name and nullability.
 Keys of these properties are defined in the `KantaikoParameterProperties` static class.
 There is the built-in `[Parameter]` attribute that uses these properties, but you can define your own implementation.

+There is also the `KantaikoParameterProperties.IsHidden` property, which does not have any special effect on the request pipeline, but is some kind of convention that the parameter should be hidden from user.
+For example, the `[FromServices]` attribute marks the parameters with this property.

 ## Introspection